Greenheart/idg.tools/README.md

-# IDG.tools - Inner Development Toolkit
+# Inner Development Goals

 > Transformational Skills for Sustainable Development

+Welcome!
+This is a collection of free and open source projects supporting the [Inner Development Goals](https://www.innerdevelopmentgoals.org) (IDGs).
+The goal is to accelerate the implementation of the [Sustainable Development Goals](https://www.undp.org/sustainable-development-goals) (SDGs).

+Our projects include:

-IDG.tools is a free, open source and co-created library of tools and resources to help you practice [inner development](https://www.innerdevelopmentgoals.org) to accelerate the implementation of the [Sustainable Development Goals](https://www.undp.org/sustainable-development-goals).
+-   [idg.tools](https://idg.tools) - A free, open source and co-created library of tools and resources to help people and organizations practice inner development.
+-   [idg.community](https://idg.community) - A website created by and for the IDG community.
+A place to share stories and get involved in various activities.

 ## Get involved

+Curious to learn how you can contribute?
+Come say hi in our chat room and we'll help you get started.

+There are many ways to help out so don't be afraid to ask!

 -   [Element chat room](https://app.element.io/#/room/#idg-tools:community.innerdevelopmentgoals.org)